Methylene Blue

 Upside Rationale

-Bioindividuality Upside (3.0/5.0).
-Methylene blue is highly context-dependent.
-Stronger responders tend to be people with metabolic dysfunction, chronic fatigue patterns, post-viral fatigue, older age, or heavy cognitive load.
-Healthy young adults with good mitochondrial reserve often report subtler effects.
-Poor-fit users include anyone on serotonergic medications, people with G6PD deficiency risk, pregnant users, and users prone to anxiety or sympathetic activation.
-Ancestry matters mainly because G6PD deficiency is more common in Mediterranean, African, Middle Eastern, and Southeast Asian backgrounds.
-Testing and medication review matter more than enthusiasm.
+Bioindividuality.
+Methylene blue rewards the right person and penalizes the wrong one, so individual fit matters more than enthusiasm.
+Likely responders include people with metabolic dysfunction, post-viral or chronic fatigue patterns, older adults, and those under heavy cognitive load; healthy young adults with ample mitochondrial reserve often notice less.
+Poor-fit users are easy to name in advance: anyone on serotonergic medications, anyone with G6PD deficiency, pregnant users, and those prone to anxiety or sympathetic overdrive.
+Ancestry is relevant because G6PD deficiency is more common in Mediterranean, African, Middle Eastern, and Southeast Asian backgrounds.
+Because methylene blue's safe-benefit zone is narrowed by genetics and medication status, its bioindividuality upside is below average, and testing plus a medication review should precede any trial.

 DimensionWeightScoreVisualWeighted